werf/werf/docs/pages/how_to/artifacts.md

 ## Task Overview

-When building an application image, there are often step on it is necessary to download package, build code and so on.
-In the results, the size of the final image can increase.
+When you build an application image, it is often necessary to download package, build source code and so on.
+In the results, the application image contains files that are not needed to run the application.

 Dapp has artifacts, to reduce the size of the final image.
 It is like a docker [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) which are supported starting with Docker 17.05, but more convenient (and appeared much earlier).